NorthernTempest/deploy-guacamole/README.md

 2. Save the script to the directory in which you want to store all files related to Guacamole.
 3. Run `sudo bash deploy.sh`.
 4. Follow the prompts.
-5. Access guacamole from the web browser by opening port 8080 on the device that the script was run on.
+5. Access guacamole from the web browser by going to http://HOSTNAME:8080/guacamole/ where HOSTNAME is the ip or hostname of the device that the script was run on.

 If you want to change the default configuration, do the following: